-2.5.5 A wider range of services and facilities are available in Gravesend, approximately 10km north of the site and accessible via a direct bus service on the 308 bus.
-Services and facilities include, but are not limited to - shops, supermarkets, doctors surgeries, schools, employment opportunities and leisure centres.
+2.5.6 A wider range of services and facilities are available in Gravesend, approximately 6km north of the site and accessible in a 15-minute bus journey via the 308 service.
+Services and facilities include but are not limited to - shops, supermarkets, doctors surgeries, schools, employment opportunities and leisure centres.